Shutters Case Studies| Coastal Climate & Comfort | Custom Blinds

 Duncan’s shutters policy in one view

-• Aluminium shutters and roller shutters for specific security needs and storm exposure, usually outside.
+- Aluminium shutters for specific applications where additional security provides peace of mind and storm exposure, usually outside.

 Where shutters are not the best option for comfort we often guide clients towards